 Material gumminess is the main hurdle to overcome when cutting aluminium.
 Aluminium is a soft metal (HRB 50-60) with a very low melting point of 660c verses a material like stainless steel HRB 70-80 and 1400c.
 This makes aluminium relatively easy to work with an inherent problem of producing “gum” which is when aluminium rewelds back onto the router bit, rendering it useless.

-Single or 1 flute router bit for aluminium are made from larger carbide grains and lower cobalt content.
+Single or 1 flute router bit for aluminium are made from larger carbide grains with a lower cobalt content.
 A combination of these factors gives you a super hard router bit with a single sharp tooth shaped like a velociraptor’s nail.
-This has the advantage of slicing away chunks with maximum chip evacuation and generating the least amount of heat.
-You can still use a 2 or 3 flute carbide CNC router bit but you are limited to smaller diameters of 4mm and less to keep heat in down.
+This has the advantage of slicing away chunks with maximum chip evacuation while generating the least amount of heat.
+In fact, what a 1 flute is doing is taking the heat out of the cut in the more efficient manner.
+You can still use a 2 or 3 flute carbide CNC router bit to profile/slot cut but you are limited to smaller diameters of 4mm and less to keep heat down.
+I will stress that you will need to know what you are doing when using 2 flute end mills to slot aluminium.

 End mill coatings are counterproductive when cutting aluminium mainly because you want the router bit as sharp as possible.
-Also, coatings like TiAlN which are typically classed as HRC45 has aluminium itself included which increases the chances of your material sticking to your router bit.
+Also, coatings like TiAlN which are typically classed as HRC45 has aluminium itself (Titanium Aluminium Nitrite) included which increases the chances of your material sticking to your router bit.

-If you ever do want to use a coolant and do not have a mist system, I suggest and use Isopropyl Alcohol.
-Isopropyl is actually the best to use for tapping aluminium and the same goes for cutting.
+Isopropyl is actually the best in my opinion to use for tapping aluminium and the same goes for cutting.
 It does not leave a residue, flashes at 80c, cleans your hands, can be used as an antiseptic for cuts and great for cleaning windows.
-I buy it buy the 5ltr bottle and decant into a spray bottle.
+I buy it by the 5ltr bottle and decant into a spray bottle.

 Also, aluminium likes to be cut with maximum rigidity as any vibration will increase heat and therefore degrade your finish.
-I have found that the use of a vacuum bed causes a lot of issues with vibration and therefore increases the noise generated when cutting.
+I have found that the use of a vacuum bed can cause issues with vibration and the tell tale sign is the loud noise generated when cutting.

 Compared to cutting timbers, cutting aluminium should be surprisingly much quieter.
 If your cutting operation is generating unbearable noise (without a dust vacuum on), it’s a quick way to determine that something isn’t right.
-This is especially true if you have previously cut with the same settings just fine.
-Check your end mill condition for chips or material reweld and your material to see if it is recurred correctly.
+This is especially true if you have previously cut with the same settings before with no issues.
+Check your end mill condition for chips or material reweld.

 Last of all, the direction of cutting makes a huge difference to your finish.
 Conventional cutting/counter clockwise should be used for cutting out holes so as to leave a nice finish on the hole, not the material you just cut out.
 For example you would leave a great finish on the inside of a cut out letter “O”.
 Climb cutting/ clock wise should ideally be used for cutting out objects like the outside of a letter “O”